nickg/nextcellent/readme.txt

 - You should go to original NextGEN plugin to check this out. <a href="http://www.NextGEN-gallery.com/languages/" target="_blank">click here to find out more.</a>

 == Changelog ==

-= V1.9.16 - 07.01.2014 =
-* Updated style definition (credits to Niko Strijbol)
-* Improved gallery and image management (credits to Niko Strijbol)
-* Fixes for WP 3.8 (credits to Niko Strijbol)
-* German Translation (credits to Niko Strijbol)
-* Improper call to static functions corrected all over the code.
-* Improper call to local functions as static code fixed.

 = V1.9.15 - 03.10.2013 =
 * Code simplification: code supporting PHP4 has no use.
 Deprecated.